telerik/maui-docs/controls/listpicker/picker-mode.md

 ---
 title: Picker Mode
 page_title: .NET MAUI ListPicker Documentation - Picker Mode
-description: "Define PickerMode of Telerik ListPicker for .NET MAUI to either DropDown or Popup."
+description: Define PickerMode of Telerik ListPicker for .NET MAUI to either DropDown or Popup.
 position: 5
 slug: listpicker-picker-mode
 ---

 # .NET MAUI ListPicker Modes

-The ListPicker for .NET MAUI exposes `PickerMode` property of `Telerik.Maui.Controls.PickerMode` type which can be set to one of the following values:
+The ListPicker for .NET MAUI exposes `PickerMode` property of `Telerik.Maui.Controls.PickerMode` type which have two options for setting in the following values:

 * `Popup`&mdash;Shows the UI for picking a date inside a popup.
 It's the default value for mobile (Android and iOS);
 * `DropDown`&mdash;Opens the UI for picking a date inside a dropdown.
 It's the default value for Desktop (Windows, macOS);